ZachDorm/ZachDorm/README.md

 # Zach Dorminey
 My name is Zach Dorminey.
-I am a first year Master's student in Geography at the Department of Geography and Sustainability at the [University of Tennessee, Knoxville](https://utk.edu) (UTK).
+I am a first year PhD student in Geography at the Department of Geography and Sustainability at the [University of Tennessee, Knoxville](https://utk.edu) (UTK).
 I am focusing on quantitative methods in geographical information systems (GIS).

 ## Background
 I am from Morgantown, West Virginia where I grew up and attended [West Virginia University](https://www.wvu.edu/) (WVU).
 I graduated from WVU with a BS in Civil Engineering and worked for about 2 years in the industry.
 After exploring some opportunities in geography, I decided to go back to school and pursue in-depth quantitative methods in geography.
 This past summer, upon successful defense of my thesis "A Multi-Metric Approach to Fay-Herriot Small Area Estimation of Forests", I graduated with an MS in Geography.